Kern County DUI Accident Victim Attorneys

 For example, a driver exiting a parallel parking spot in a no-parking zone got rear-ended by a drunk driver and sustained a minor neck injury.
 Though the drunk driver caused the collision, the injured driver might be found 40% at fault for being parked illegally.

-If you want to know how this law applies to your case, consult our Kern County lawyers for DUI accident victims.
-We will help protect your claim from the other parties, who might try to increase your percentage of liability.
+If you want to know how this law applies to your case, consult our experienced lawyers for DUI accident victims.
+We will advocate for a fair assessment of liability.

 There Is A Deadline In Filing For A Claim Or Lawsuit

-Some victims, especially those who are severely injured, tend to delay the filing due to their current circumstances.
-However, they risk losing their right to compensation.
-According to California’s statute of limitations, claimants only have two years to file a personal injury claim or a lawsuit.
+Some victims, especially those who are severely injured, may delay filing a claim due to their current circumstances.
+However, they risk losing their right to pursue compensation.
+According to California’s statute of limitations, injured victims generally have two years to file a personal injury lawsuit.

-You can trust our DUI accident victim attorneys in Kern County to gather all the evidence and file your personal injury claim well within the allowed timeframe.
-We will also identify any exceptions and extensions that may apply to your case.
+Our Kern County DUI accident victim attorneys can gather evidence and assist with filing your personal injury claim within the allowed timeframe.
+We will also review any exceptions and extensions that may apply to your case.

 December 2016: $22M+ verdict in a mild traumatic brain injury case.
-The entire details of the case can be found in the public record filings by the defendant entity that sued its defense.– BRIAN BEECHER
+The entire details of the case can be found in the public record filings by the defendant entity that sued its defense.

 Our Kern County DUI accident victim attorneys have compiled tips on protecting yourself and your rights when another driver causes an accident.

-- Go to a doctor for further medical checkups to ensure you are safe.
+7. Go to a doctor for further medical checkups.

-- Avoid speaking with insurance adjusters without a lawyer, as they could exploit your vulnerability.
+• Avoid speaking with insurance adjusters without a lawyer.

 Frequently Asked Questions